-- 15. The NBM stands ready to adjust its monetary policy stance consistent with its inflation targeting framework.
-Our monetary policy decisions continue to depend on the inflation outlook and adjustments are guided by the 12-24-month inflation forecasts, with the objective of keeping inflation within the tolerance band. - Policy rates.
+16. The NBM stands ready to adjust its monetary policy stance consistent with its inflation targeting framework.
+Our monetary policy decisions continue to depend on the inflation outlook and adjustments are guided by the 12-24-month inflation forecasts, with the objective of keeping inflation within the tolerance band.
+Conditional on inflation remaining within our target band, our monetary policy will also be supportive of economic recovery.

+- Policy rates.
 Forward-looking and data-dependent monetary policy helped to contain the second-round effects of inflation and anchor expectations.
-After peaking in October 2022, headline inflation started to decline sharply, and we forecast the deceleration to continue in the rest of 2023.
-Against this disinflationary outlook, the NBM started an easing cycle in December 2022, gradually reducing the policy rate from 21.5 percent to 4.75 percent in November 2023.
-The NMB also relaxed bank reserve requirements in domestic currency and FX by 1 ppt and 2 ppts, respectively, in November 2023.
+After peaking in October 2022, headline inflation started to decline sharply, stabilizing withing the NBM target band since October 2023, core inflation has surprised on the upside driven partly by the transitory impact of higher taxation on prices of some items, but was compensated by lower regulated prices.
+The NBM started an easing cycle in December 2022, gradually reducing the policy rate from 21.5 percent to 3.6 percent in May 2024.
+The NBM also relaxed bank reserve requirements in domestic currency and FX by 1 ppt and 2 ppts, respectively, in November 2023, and then by 4 percentage points gradually in May 2024.
 Our future policy rate decisions will be carefully calibrated and guided by a frequent assessment of the inflation outlook, as well as through analysis of the balance of risks, given the highly uncertain environment.
-The NBM will also continue reviewing the setting of other policy tools, including reserve requirements, to support credit growth. - Foreign exchange interventions.
-The Moldovan leu appreciated against the US dollar by around 5 percent since end December 2022 (reaching the pre-war level), supported by strengthened confidence, an interest rate differential, and robust external FX inflows.
-This has enabled gross foreign exchange reserves to be rebuilt to about USD 4.9 billion by mid-September 2023, more than reversing the losses at the onset of the war.
-The NBM stands ready to allow necessary exchange rate adjustment and will continue to manage reserves conservatively, limiting interventions to counteracting excessive exchange rate volatility while also actively communicating its intervention strategy to the market.
+We will also continue reviewing the setting of other policy tools, and gradually normalize reserve requirements, to further support private sector credit. - Foreign exchange interventions.
+The Moldovan leu depreciated against the US dollar by around 2 percent since end December 2023 though is roughly flat against the euro; while gross foreign exchange reserves increased to about USD 5.4 billion by end-April 2024, more than reversing the losses at the onset of the war.
+The NBM stands ready to allow necessary exchange rate adjustment and will continue to manage reserves conservatively and continue to limit interventions to counteracting excessive exchange rate volatility, following a rule-based approach, while also actively communicating its intervention strategy to the market. - Contingency measures.

-Contingency measures.
 While remaining committed to the outlined policy approach, in the face of unprecedented uncertainties, the NBM stands ready to undertake necessary contingency measures should severe downside risks materialize and endanger macroeconomic and financial stability.
 In consultation with IMF staff, these measures would be used in combination with a broader macroeconomic adjustment package.